Promoting Generalization for Exact Solvers via Adversarial Instance Augmentation: Theoretical Analysis for Adversarial Augmentation Framework

-\begin{theorem} Consider the solvers that can be formulated as the reparameterizable RL with horizon $T$ and parameter $\xi$.
-Suppose that the expected accumulated cost function $R$ is normalized and bounded by 1.
-The state reward function $r:\mathcal{S}\to\mathbb{R}$ is $\text{Lip}_r$-Lipschitz.
-With probability at least $1-\delta$, we have
+} { \begin{theorem} Consider the solvers that can be formulated as the reparameterizable RL with horizon $T$.
+Suppose that the expected accumulated negative function $R$ is normalized and bounded by 1.
+The state reward function $R:\mathcal{G}\to\mathbb{R}$ is $L_3$-Lipschitz.
+With probability at least $1-2\delta$, we have